hareenl/gpt-plus/README.md

 - Automatic switching between ChatGPT and Bing depending on request
 - Multitask mode to execute as many tasks as required with access to information acquired from a prior task.
 - Ability to switch between gpt-3.5-turbo and gpt-4
+- Text to speech support with AWS Polly (Neural Engine)
 - Searching articles on Wikipeadia
 - Searching articles on Google
 - Options for switching between multiple chatgpt roles